documentationfor yFiles for HTML 3.0.0.1

 styles iconlabelstyle overview

-The property icon determines the icon to render while the icon size is defined in iconSize.
-Note that iconSize always has to be set to the icon’s size.
-Otherwise, the icon will not be rendered.
+The property href determines the URL of the icon to render, while the icon size is defined in iconSize.
+Note that iconSize always has to be set to the icon’s size; otherwise, the icon will not be rendered.

 Icon only